Tuning LLM-based Code Optimization via Meta-Prompting: An Industrial Perspective: Abstract

 \section{Abstract}

-There is a growing interest in leveraging large language models (LLMs) for automated code optimization.
+There is a growing interest in leveraging multiple large language models (LLMs) for automated code optimization.
 However, industrial platforms deploying multiple LLMs face a critical challenge: prompts optimized for one LLM often fail with others, requiring expensive model-specific prompt engineering.
-This cross-model prompt engineering bottleneck severely limits the practical deployment of multi-LLM optimization systems in production environments.
-To address this, we introduce Meta-Prompted Code Optimization (\model), a framework that automatically generates high-quality, task-specific prompts across diverse LLMs while maintaining industrial efficiency requirements. \model~leverages meta-prompting to dynamically synthesize context-aware optimization prompts by integrating project metadata, task requirements, and LLM-specific contexts, and it seamlessly deploys on the \textsc{Artemis} industrial platform for automated validation and scaling.
+This cross-model prompt engineering bottleneck severely limits the practical deployment of multi-LLM systems in production environments.
+We introduce Meta-Prompted Code Optimization (\model), a framework that automatically generates high-quality, task-specific prompts across diverse LLMs while maintaining industrial efficiency requirements. \model~leverages meta-prompting to dynamically synthesize context-aware optimization prompts by integrating project metadata, task requirements, and LLM-specific contexts.
+It is an essential part of the \textsc{Artemis} code optimization platform for automated validation and scaling.

 Our comprehensive evaluation on five real-world codebases with 366 hours of runtime benchmarking demonstrates \model's effectiveness: it achieves overall performance improvements up to 19.06\% with the best statistical rank across all systems compared to baseline methods.
 Analysis shows that 96\% of the top-performing optimizations stem from meaningful edits.
-Through systematic ablation studies and meta-prompter sensitivity analysis, we identify that comprehensive context integration is essential for effective meta-prompting, and that all three major LLMs can serve effectively as meta-prompters, providing actionable insights for industrial practitioners.
+Through systematic ablation studies and meta-prompter sensitivity analysis, we identify that comprehensive context integration is essential for effective meta-prompting and that major LLMs can serve effectively as meta-prompters, providing actionable insights for industrial practitioners.